WPSpeedExpert/delete-old-outofstock-products/README.md

 1. Upload the plugin to your `/wp-content/plugins/` directory:
     - Or install directly via the WordPress Plugins admin.
 2. Activate the plugin through the **Plugins** menu in WordPress.
+3. Configure the settings in **WooCommerce → Delete Old Products**.
-3. The cleanup runs **automatically once daily** via WordPress cron.
+4. The cleanup runs **automatically once daily** via WordPress cron.

 ---